jgilfelt/android-sqlite-asset-helper/README.markdown

 Database Upgrades
 -----------------

 At a certain point in your application's lifecycle you will need to alter it's database structure to support additional features.
-You must ensure users who have installed your app prior to this can safely upgrade their local databases without the loss of any local information.
+You must ensure users who have installed your app prior to this can safely upgrade their local databases without the loss of any locally held data.

 To facilitate a database upgrade, increment the version number that you pass to your `SQLiteAssetHelper` constructor: